 Sharjah Performing Arts Academy is located within Sharjah's University City, a vibrant academic community of 15 higher education institutions and home to more than 20,000 students.
-Established in 1997 by His Highness Sheikh Dr. Sultan bin Mohammed Al Qasimi, Ruler of Sharjah, University City asserts Sharjah as a forward-thinking emirate of education excellence, open to academic exchange, curiosity and inquiry into numerous fields of study.
+Established in 1997 by H. H. Sheikh Dr. Sultan Al Qasimi, University City asserts Sharjah as a forward-thinking emirate of education excellence, open to academic exchange, curiosity and inquiry into numerous fields of study.